AntonTheDev/FlightAnimator/README.md

 ###.SpringDecay w/ Initial Velocity

-If you are using a UIPanGestureRecognizer to move a view around on the screen by adjusting it's position, and say you want to smoothly animate the view to the final destination right as you let go of the gesture.
+When using a UIPanGestureRecognizer to move a view around on the screen by adjusting its position, and say there is a need to smoothly animate the view to the final destination right as the user lets go of the gesture.
 This is where the .SpringDecay easing comes into play.
-The .SpringDecay easing will slow the view down easily into place, all that need to be configured is the initial velocity, and it will calculate it's own time relative to the velocity en route to it's destination.
+The .SpringDecay easing will slow the view down easily into place, all that need to be configured is the initial velocity, and it will calculate its own time relative to the velocity en route to its destination.

-Below is an example of how you would handle the handoff and use ``.SpringDecay(velocity: velocity)`` easing to perform the animation.
+Below is an example of how to handle the handoff and use ``.SpringDecay(velocity: velocity)`` easing to perform the animation.

 ```
 func respondToPanRecognizer(recognizer : UIPanGestureRecognizer) {